Governance and Disclosures

 Conflicts Management Policy

-The Trustee’s Conflicts Management policy sets out procedures to identify and deal with potential and actual conflicts of interests that may arise in relation to Prime Super.
-View a summary of the Conflicts Management policy.
+The Trustee’s Conflicts Management policy sets out procedures to identify and deal with potential and actual conflicts of interest that may arise in relation to Prime Super.
+View our summary of the Conflicts Management policy.

 Significant event notices

 A Significant event notice (SEN) is sent to members whenever any material changes are made to the fund and member benefits.
 This may include things such as changes in fees and costs or insurance cover and premiums.
-View a summary of the most recent SENs, or access the most recent SENs via the publications tab.
+See our summary of the most recent SENs, or access the most recent SENs via the publications tab.